 - Prioritization of the preservation of interpersonal relationships

-- Relies on subtle signaling, rather than overt actions
+- Reliance on subtle signaling, rather than overt actions

-- Tends to be associated with the suppression of outward emotion
+- Tendency toward the suppression of outward emotion

-- Frequently employs apologies as expressions of remorse, rather than of guilt
+- Frequent employment of apologies as expressions of remorse, rather than of guilt

-- Often brings a third-party in from the start, rather than near the end
+- Often involves a third party from the start, rather than near the end

 Indirect confrontation, the researchers found, tends to win out against a more direct style in business disputes, so it's important for Western businesspeople to be aware of the culture of their potential partners.
 Understanding what indirect confrontation is – and what it isn't – is essential.

 Learning to confront an issue indirectly

-So what can a person immersed in a more directly confrontational culture do to better understand indirect confrontations?
-It might be difficult at first to play the indirect game, but with a little attentiveness and practice, westerners can learn to successfully engage in an indirect confrontation as well.
+So, what can a person immersed in a more directly confrontational culture do to better understand indirect confrontations?
+It might be difficult at first to play the indirect game, but with a little attentiveness and practice, Westerners can learn to successfully engage in indirect confrontation as well.
 Behfar offered her advice for those curious about indirect confrontation:

 - Listen for verbal cues like asking questions, telling a story or sharing an experience.

-- Look for nonverbal signals like emotional expressions (e.g., withdrawal) and behavioral cues (crossed arms), which convey disagreement.
+- Look for nonverbal signals like emotional expressions (e.g., withdrawal) and behavioral cues (crossed arms) that convey disagreement.